Mentor, Ohio

+Name

-Mentor is named after the Greek figure Mentor, in keeping with the Connecticut Western Reserve settlers' tradition, as well as that of most other Americans at the time, of celebrating aspects of Greek classicism (nearby Solon, Macedonia, Euclid, and Akron also were named using that principle).
-In July 2010, CNNMoney.com ranked Mentor 37th in a list of the Top 100 Best Small Cities to Live in America.
+Mentor is named after the Greek figure Mentor, in keeping with the Connecticut Western Reserve settlers' tradition, as well as that of most other Americans at the time, of celebrating aspects of Greek classicism.
+Nearby Solon, Macedonia, Euclid, and Akron received similar historic names.

-Etymology

-The pronunciation of the city's name is a shibboleth, with many residents pronouncing it as "men-ner" and outsiders using the more conventional "men-tore", while in the media and among most residents, "men-ter" is prominent.
-The city's slogan, "It's better in Mentor," reflects this fact.
+The pronunciation of Mentor varies, with many residents pronouncing it as "men-ner" and outsiders using the more conventional "men-tore", while in the media and among most residents, "men-ter" is prominent.
+The city's former slogan, "It's better in Mentor," reflects this fact.

 History

-Mentor was formally established in 1855 but founded in the late eighteenth century by Charles Parker who built the first settlement.
+Mentor was founded in the late eighteenth century by Charles Parker, who built the first settlement in 1797.

-This settlement was established before Ohio became the 17th state in the Union in 1803.
-About 5 years later in 1808, Lake County, the smallest county in Ohio, was established by separating it from Geaugau County.